cvxpy/cvxpy/doc/source/tutorial/constraints/index.rst

     prob = cp.Minimize(cp.norm(X) + cp.sum(X))

 The sparsity attribute avoids defining unnecessary variables and can have great performance improvements both in terms of memory and computation, all while maintaining the desired shape of your expression.
-Another way to define the sparsity attribute is using `np.where <https://numpy.org/doc/stable/reference/generated/numpy.where.html>` with a condition on given problem data.
-In the example below, the sparse variables represent all the entries in ``data`` that are greater than ``0.5``.
+Another way to define the sparsity attribute is using `np.where <https://numpy.org/doc/stable/reference/generated/numpy.where.html>`_ with a condition on given problem data.
+In the example below, the sparse variable represents all the entries in ``data`` that are greater than ``0.5``.

 .. code:: python